InvertAvatar: Incremental GAN Inversion for Generalized Head Avatars: Experiments

 \subsection{Experiment Setting}

-\paragraph{Baseline methods.} We mainly compare our method with image-driven-based generalized head avatar reenactment methods, including a 2D face reenactment method~\cite{yin2022styleheat} and two 3D avatar synthesis methods~\cite{ma2023otavatar, Khakhulin2022ROME}.
-Besides, we also compare with an optimization-based baseline Next3D-PTI, which incorporates an animatable 3D GAN~\cite{sun2023next3d} and pivotal tuning inversion~\cite{roich2021pivotal}.
+\paragraph{Baseline methods.} Firstly, we compare the utilized animatable 3D GAN prior with Next3D~\cite{sun2023next3d}.
+Then, we mainly compare our method with image-driven-based generalized head avatar reenactment methods, including a 2D face reenactment method~\cite{yin2022styleheat} and two 3D avatar synthesis methods~\cite{ma2023otavatar, Khakhulin2022ROME}.
+We also compare with an optimization-based baseline Next3D-PTI, which incorporates an animatable 3D GAN~\cite{sun2023next3d} and pivotal tuning inversion~\cite{roich2021pivotal}.
+We do not make comparisons with person-specific head avatar methods, since these multi-shot methods cannot generalize to different identities.